Not sure how the Discovery Family Program works?

 👣Discovery Hunts (All Areas) 👣Simple Booth (All Areas)

 GOAL: Develop strong readers.

-Review the information below and then use some of the suggestions to develop a habit of reading together for 20 minutes every day.
+Review the information below and then use some of the suggestions to develop a habit of reading together as a family for 20 minutes every day.

 When it comes to reading, sometimes the very best reward is simply praising them for how well they did.
 Be specific about what you like-- you use so much expression; you listened so well when other family members were reading; you really brought the story to life with your interpretation of it, or I can see you getting better every time we read.